freewilll/wcc/README.md

 # History
 The project started out as a clone of [c4](https://github.com/rswier/c4) to teach myself to write it from scratch.
 I then went down a route based on [TCC](https://bellard.org/tcc/) where I wrote a code generator that outputted an object (`.o`) file.
 It then quickly became clear that generating object code without using an assembler is a waste of time, so I adapted it to produce `.s` files and compiled them with gcc.
 I then proceeded implemeting [Sebastian Falbesoner's](https://www.complang.tuwien.ac.at/Diplomarbeiten/falbesoner14.pdf) approach to register allocation.
 At this point I went academic and started reading [Engineering a Compiler 2nd Edition](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X).
 First SSA transformation, then graph coloring register allocation, then finally instruction selection using tree pattern matching.

+After a hiatus I resumed work and fixed a ton of bugs in the instruction selection.
+I then proceeded with floating point types, a proper type system, better structs with bit fields, unions, local & global structs, arrays and function pointers.